-All residences within the proposed zone are eligible to purchase permits.
+All residences within the proposed zone and Bay Island are eligible to purchase permits.
 Rental home owners may purchase permits for use by tenants.
-Bay Island residents and city residents living on boats and storing their vehicles in the 7th to Adams District would not be eligible to purchase permits.

 To purchase a permit the following is required:

 - Completed application form and payment - Proof of residence is required (no P.O. boxes), which can include one of the following: Pre-printed check; Driver's license; Current utility bill; Vehicle registration; or Current rental/lease agreement - Permits can be purchased online, by mail, or in-person at City Hall